Costinteo/shellsec/README.md

 # shellsec

 Simple security tool to generate and manage secure passwords.
-Can be used a simplistic CLI-based local password manager.
+Can be used as a simplistic CLI-based local password manager.

 ## Requirements